 Some migraine sufferers use acupuncture.
 Acupuncture originates from China.
 According to Chinese philosophy, an energy imbalance, our qi causes ill health.

 In 2009 the Cochrane Review studied trials involving a total of 4419 patients.
 They concluded that acupuncture can help patients suffering from acute migraine attacks.
 The World Health Organisation (WHO) lists the use of acupuncture in some diseases.
 It includes headaches.
 (Full report page 37).

 A study in 2018 carried out in Brazil concluded that acupuncture does indeed reduce pain.
 The researchers said their participants took fewer drugs and had fewer migraine attacks.

 If you browse the web you’ll see various opinions from people who have had daith piercing.
-Some say the treatment doesn’t work, while others say it has stopped their migraines completely.
+Some say the treatment doesn’t work.
+Others say it has stopped their migraines completely.
 Is daith piercing really an effective treatment, or just the placebo effect?
 Have a look at this blog from the website Migraine Again.

-You can make use of the treatment if you have headaches on at least 15 days every month and 8 of these headaches are migraines.
-Trials have concluded that Botox reduces the number of headaches days and therefore improves the sufferer’s quality of life.
+You can make use of the treatment if you have headaches on at least 15 days every month.
+Plus, 8 of the 15 headaches must be migraines.
+Trials have concluded that Botox reduces the number of headache days.
+So, the treatment improves the sufferer’s quality of life.
 Botox doesn’t work for tension headaches though.

 If you have Botox treatment you’ll be given injections at the back of the neck and around the head.
 Treatment is roughly every 12 weeks.
 Reports say the most common side effect is neck pain.